 Makeup exams are usually scheduled by the instructor via e-mail or in person with at least a 48-hour notice to the testing center.
 The instructor will complete a form that will give the instructor's name, student's name, date/time of exam, class number, length of exam, any special instructions, and what the student is allowed to use during the exam.

-Disability Services Testing
+Accessibility Services Testing